scoobybejesus/cryptools/examples/examples.md

 &nbsp;&nbsp;&nbsp;&nbsp; (Substitute a Windows-style file path, if necessary.)

-Running that command takes you to the wizard.
+Running the command above takes you through the wizard.

 &nbsp;&nbsp;&nbsp;&nbsp; (Note: You can simply run **`cargo run`** instead, in which case after answering yes to "Shall we proceed," you will have to enter the path of the input file.)